 Ahead of the trip I had spent hours trawling through reviews of hotels, checking locations, facilities etc. That investment of time, and no doubt a bit of luck, led me to book the Hotel Jen at Orchard Gateway.
 The hotel is in an ideal location, a lift from the lobby takes you directly into an MRT subway station and just across the road is the main Singapore Visitor Centre.
 The rooftop pool area is superb, although sadly with too many things to do in the city there just wasn't enough time to make full use of it.

 If you are staying at The Hotel Jen then I think that it is worth choosing a room that includes access to their Club Lounge, as this will get you a free breakfast buffet, soft drinks and snacks all day and a free bar for a couple of hours in the evening.
 The free bar time was especially welcome as alcohol is very expensive in Singapore.
-A special mention too for the Hotel Jen's staff who were all brilliant.
+A special mention for the staff at Hotel Jen, they are very friendly.

 Over at the aforementioned Visitor Centre on Orchard Road there are very knowledgeable staff who, with the help of an interactive screen, can assist you in planing your days.
-You can also purchase discounted multi tickets their for the attractions, this will also help to save time when you arrive at them.
+You can also purchase discounted multi tickets their for the attractions, saving you time as well as money.

-You must of course visit the world famous Raffles Hotel, where you can buy an obligatory, but not too cheap Singapore Sling.
+You must of course visit the world famous Raffles Hotel, where you can buy the obligatory and world famous (but not cheap!)
+Singapore Sling.

 The Battle Box

 I don't have any photographs of our visit to The Battle Box Exhibition as cameras aren't allowed, but I would strongly recommend a visit.
 It's the bunker where the British Army General made the historic decision to surrender to the invading Japanese Army during the Second World War.
-There is a pre-bookable guided tour around the bunker with waxworks and recreated environments that help to tell the story of the events that ultimately led to the decline of the British Empire.
+You can pre-book a guided tour around the bunker with waxworks and recreated environments that help to tell the story of the events that ultimately led to the decline of the British Empire.

 Gardens By The Bay